mendix/docs/content/en/docs/appstore/modules/document-generation.md

 * Currently, PDF is the only supported document export format.
 * For deployment, currently only the [Mendix Public Cloud](/developerportal/deploy/mendix-cloud-deploy/) is supported.
 Other deployment scenarios will be supported at a later stage.
 * The maximum file size is 25 MB per document.
 If your document exceeds this limit, the action will result in a timeout.
-We recommend to compress high-resolution images to reduce their file size.
+We recommend compressing high-resolution images to reduce their file size.
 * When you deploy your app, it needs to be accessible to our cloud service.
 This requires access to the DocGen request handler which can be configured in the Cloud Portal.
 If your app is configured to restrict access, for example using IP whitelisting and/or client certificates, our cloud service will not be able to reach your app and the module will not work properly.
 * We use a fixed 30 second timeout for the page to finish loading and rendering.
 A timeout exception is thrown if the page content did not finish loading within 30 seconds.
 * Complex documents (e.g. large tables) may run into memory limitations, separate from the file size limitation.
 Try to reduce the number of widgets inside repeatable widgets as much as possible.